sn3ek/NHCalendarActivity/README.md

 # NHCalendarActivity

-**NHCalendarActivity** is an easy to use custom UIActivity (iOS 6) that adds events to the iOS calendar.
+**NHCalendarActivity** is an easy to use custom UIActivity (iOS 6) that adds events and alarms to the iOS calendar.

 ## How to use it

-First, create a NHCalendarEvent instance of an event:
+First, create a NHCalendarEvent instance of an event (note that you can include alarms):

 ```objective-c
 -(NHCalendarEvent *)createCalendarEvent